Drama General Rules

 Entry Limit: One play per school: 3 speaking characters minimum; no maximum.

 Time Limits: 15-20 minutes, with a 30-second grace period (under or over), plus a maximum of 10 minutes to set up.

 Plays with five or more characters will be given greater consideration by the judges.
 Drama and comedy are of equal value.
 Backdrops, props, make-up, and costumes are nice but not mandatory.
 A play must be a published work originally written in the German language by a recognized German-speaking author.
 It may not be a German translation of a play originally written in another language, nor may it be adapted from a German fairy tale.
 A play may be adapted to fit the time limit.
-It may be any 15- to 20-minute segment from a play, a radio drama, a cabaret play, or any other published dramatic work.
+It may be any 15- to 20-minute segment from a play, a radio drama, a cabaret play, an opera/operetta, or any other published dramatic work.
 Suggested authors: Brecht, Tucholsky, Dürrenmatt, Borchert, Goethe, Schiller, etc. Plays will be presented at the state contest only; however, if three or more play entries are entered at an individual area contest, they will compete at the area level before advancing to the state level.
 If advantaged speakers are included in a play cast, this information must be given to the judges.
 Two copies of the script must be provided for the judges.
 Excerpts from the play may not be reused in other categories by the same cast member.

 Entry Limit: One Lower Level (German I-II) play per school; one Upper Level (German III-V, incl. advantaged speakers) play per school